rmrector/script.artwork.beef/README.md

 artwork to add", and add all configured artwork with "Add missing artwork".
 After installation, these context items are in the context menu for movies, series, and episodes, under "Manage...".

-The first run and then roughly every two months it will process all items still missing artwork, in case new artwork has been submitted to the web services.
+The first run and then roughly every two months (15 days for filesystem only) it will process all items still missing artwork, in case new artwork has been submitted to the web services.
 This may take some time, if many items are missing some artwork.